architolk/mimtools/docs/fbm2mim.md

 ### fbm:subtype to mim:Generalisatie

 - All fbm:subtypes are translated to mim:Generalisatie.
-- The mim:subtype will map to the subject of the fbm:subtype.
+- The mim:subtype will map to the subject of the fbm:subtypeOf.
-- THe mim:supertype will map to the object of the fbm:subtype.
+- THe mim:supertype will map to the object of the fbm:subtypeOf.

 ### Objectified fbm:Facttype / reference scheme with fbm:Valuetype as fbm:role to mim:Attribuutsoort

-- All roles in an objectified facttype or a reference scheme that are played by valuestypes are translated to mim:Attribuutsoort.
+- All roles in an objectified fbm:Facttype or a reference scheme of an fbm:Entitytype that are played by fbm:Valuetypes are translated to mim:Attribuutsoort.
 - This mim:Attribuutsoort will be the mim:attribuut of the corresponding fbm:Facttype or fbm:Entitytype.
 - The fbm:name of the fbm:Role will be used as mim:name.
 - If this name doesn't exists, the textual predicate reading part will be used, for the predicate in which the valuetype is in the second position.